StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-ui-configuration/remove-all-periods-option.md

 Use this procedure to improve application performance by preventing users to select the **All periods** option.

-To learn how to change the display period for dashboards, see [Set the Dashboard Display Period](../../../analyst-corner/dashboard/set-dashboard-display-period.md).
+To learn how to change the display period for dashboards, see [Set a Dashboard Display Period](../../../analyst-corner/dashboard/set-dashboard-display-period.md).

 !!! warning "Required permissions"
     Only users with the `manageConfig` permission can remove the **All periods** option in TheHive.